 Port Louis Travel Guide

 The capital of the island of Mauritius is a town full of character and slightly faded elegance, set prettily within an amphitheatre of mountains at the mid-point of the western coastline.
-Port Louis is a noisy, bustling town with some rather hectic traffic by day, but is not a hot nightspot.
-Nightlife in Mauritius tends to focus on the holiday resorts.
-The Caudan Waterfront, however, does offer some restaurants, bars and bright lights after dark.
+Port Louis is a noisy, bustling town with a charm all of its own.

 Reminiscent of its multi-faceted colonial history, the city boasts some fine French buildings dating from the 18th century, an Anglican and a Catholic cathedral, a mosque, and a fortified citadel, known as Fort Adelaide.
 The fort is the best place from which to enjoy a panoramic view of the town, harbour and famous racecourse (which was once a French military parade ground, and became the first racecourse in the southern hemisphere).

 It may be the capital, but Port Louis is not home to the vast majority of Mauritians; the main residential areas are in the cooler, wetter highlands inland.
 However, Port Louis is the gateway to the prime beaches and resorts of the Mauritian coast, including Flic en Flac and Grand Baie.
 Although the reason most people visit Mauritius is for sun and sea, the capital city has some interesting museums and entertaining excursions to offer for those who choose to make it their base for exploring the rest of the island.

 We are looking for contributors for our Port Louis travel guide.
 If you are a local, a regular traveller to Port Louis or a travel professional with time to contribute and answer occasional forum questions, please contact us.